-A Little More on What is the European Capital Markets Institute
+What does the European Capital Markets Institute Do?

 The European Capital Markets Institute (ECMI) states its central goal advising on European capital markets.
 Pursuant to this objective, it conducts autonomous research and educates people and policymakers on important issues relevant to EU capital markets.
 Its primary research areas are:

 - capital markets effectiveness,